-20. Ruvettus pretiosus / Oilfish / Ikan Setan / OIL
+34. Ruvettus pretiosus / Oilfish / Ikan Setan / OIL

 Oilfish are brown/black in colour and have a rough, scaly surface.
 Individuals can grow to a maximum of 2m and ~64kg.
-The lower jaw protrudes a little bit further than the upper jaw and the teeth are fang-like (Figure 29).
-The first dorsal fin has noticeable spines, second dorsal fin higher than the first.
-There are two finlets before the caudal fin and a lateral line present on the flanks.
-The tips of the fins may be white.
+The lower jaw protrudes a little bit further than the upper jaw and the teeth are fang-like (Figure 44).
+The first dorsal fin has noticeable spines, second dorsal

-Figure 29.
-Ruvettus pretiosus / Oilfish / Ikan setan / OIL
+Figure 44.
+Ruvettus pretiosus / Oilfish / Ikan setan / OIL (Randall.
+1997)

-21. Lobotes surinamensis / Tripletail / Mujair laut / LOB
+35. Lobotes surinamensis / Tripletail / Mujair laut / LOB

-The tripletail gets its name from the rounded caudal fin and the large second dorsal and anal fin, which together give the appearance of a tripletail (Figure 30).
+The tripletail gets its name from the rounded caudal fin and the large second dorsal and anal fin, which together give the appearance of a tripletail (Figure 45).
 The moth slants downwards, with the lower jaw protruding slightly beyond the upper jaw.
 The body is deep and compressed.
 There is a lateral line along the flanks and the body is dark brown/green in colour.
 The fins can be a darker colour than the body.

-Figure 30.
+Figure 45.
 Lobotes surinamensis / Tripletail / Mujair laut / LOB

-22. Odonus niger / Red-toothed triggerfish / Pogot / ONI
+36. Odonus niger / Red-toothed triggerfish / Pogot / ONI

 The Red-toothed triggerfish has noticeably red teeth; the two upper teeth are visible when the mouth is closed.
-This fish is dark blue/purple in colour, with pale blue margins (Figure 31).
+This fish is dark blue/purple in colour, with pale blue margins (Figure 46).
 The first dorsal fin is short, with a peak at the anterior section.
 The second dorsal fin is longer and higher than the first.
 The anal fin is approximately the same size as the second dorsal fin.

 The body is deep and compressed ventrally, with a large head and the mouth orientated upwards.
 The eye is large, with a deep groove present at the front.

-Figure 31.
+Figure 46.
 Odonus niger / Red-toothed triggerfish / Pogot / ONI

-23. Caranx sexfasciatus / Bigeye trevally / Kwe, bubara, cotex / CXS
+37. Caranx sexfasciatus / Bigeye trevally / Kwe, bubara, cotex / CXS

-The bigeye trevally has a noticeably large eye, with a well developed eyelid.
-There is a small black spot behind the eye (Figure 32).
+The bigeye trevally has a noticeably large eye, with a well-developed eyelid.
+There is a small black spot behind the eye (Figure 47).
 The body is elongate and compressed.
 The bigeye trevally is silver/olive dorsally, with shades of iridescent blue/green.
 The ventral side is silver/white.
 The first dorsal fin is short, with the second dorsal fin having a peak followed by a lower section, extending to the base of the caudal fin.
 The anal fin has a peak for the first spines, and then continues lower, extending as far as the base of the caudal fin.
 There are not finlets after the second dorsal and anal fins.
 The caudal and second dorsal fin are dark/black, the other fins are white/clear.
 There is a strong lateral line along the flank.